bilke/craft-master/README.md

 # craft-master

 Instructions for installing and configuring a new [Craft](http://buildwithcraft.com/) project using Ruby and Rake.
+For more on the thinking behind craft-master, check out the [introductory blog post](http://viget.com/extend/kickstarting-your-craft-project-with-ruby-and-rake).

 ## Table of Contents